Annual Security Reports

 Members of the College community are encouraged to report any suspicious activity and to be alert and aware of their surroundings and exercise good common-sense safety precautions.
 Campus security and safety information is available throughout the year in order to increase awareness of crime potential, improve campus safety and inform the campus community of major crimes or threats to the campus.
 Alert bulletins are posted on campus.
 The security of the building involves patrols 24 hours a day, 7 days a week by Department of Public Safety staff.

 The College is secured with closed circuit TV monitors and for the interior and exterior of the Building.

 Violence and Threat Policy

 The College follows the Workplace Violence and Threat Policy adopted by Barnes-Jewish Hospital.
 Therefore, the following applies to the College policy:

 INTRODUCTION (PURPOSE STATEMENT): It is the policy of BJC HealthCare to provide a safe and non-violent environment for its employees, patients, students, guests and visitors that is free of acts of threats of physical violence, harassment, intimidation, physical abuse, verbal abuse and coercion.
 Such actions taken against any of its employees, students, patients, guests and/or visitors will be promptly responded to, thoroughly investigated, and the appropriate legal and/or disciplinary action taken, up to and including termination, prosecution and/or ejection and removal from the premises.
-The complete Workplace Violence and Threat Policy can be reviewed through the office of the Director of Student and Support Services.
+The complete Workplace Violence and Threat Policy can be reviewed through the office of the vice dean for student affairs and diversity.